 We continue to focus on measures that minimise our impact on the environment, such as optimisation of our energy and water demands, and reduction of our waste footprint.
 We recognise this commitment in our Sustainability Policy.

 - promote and foster a culture of sustainability with our employees, contractors, visitors, suppliers, customers and community;

-- seek continuous improvement of our sustainability performance by setting measurable objectives aimed at the elimination and reduction of greenhouse gas emissions and the promotion of resource and energy efficiency;
+- seek continuous improvement of our sustainability performance by setting measurable objectives aimed at the reduction of greenhouse gas emissions and the promotion of resource and energy efficiency;

 - conduct our operations in compliance with all applicable legislation, licences, codes of practice and industry standards;